mirceaulinic/mirceaulinic.github.io/_posts/2017-04-14-cisco-xr-xml-agent-fun.md

 ---
 layout: post
-title: Cisco IOS-XR: the buggy XML API
+title: "Cisco IOS-XR: the buggy XML API"
 subtitle: And how Cisco does not give a damn
 ---